MehrnazAkbari/Forecasting-for-Inventory-Management/README.md

 Each file contains a concept as explained the following:

-## FileName: Diverse Aggregations & AR Methods
+## 1st File: Diverse Aggregations & AR Methods
 In this file the quantity of transacted containers in all italian inventories are shown.
 Various time aggregations (Daily, Weekly, Monthly and seasonally) are analysed.
 Moreover, ARMA and ARIMA methods are modeled through the analysis of AutoCorrelation Function(ACF) and Partial AutoCorrelation Function(PACF).
 The comparison among the results of AR family models and the outcome of the forecast() function of python is shown in this file.
 Then the most accurate model is chosen.

+## 2nd File: Prediction by Ordinary Least Squares
+The core of this file is OLS regression.
+This method is used to find the correlation among transactions